-Domestic violence and abuse: The meaning of which has been extended to include controlling and coercive behaviour or other problems faced by adults in the household.
+Children can also be affected by domestic violence and abuse (the meaning of which has been extended to include controlling and coercive behaviour) or other problems faced by adults in the household.

 Possible indicators of domestic violence and abuse may be children who are excessively withdrawn, fearful or anxious; parents/carers who humiliate their child or another member of the family; children who appear excessively controlled or exhibit anxiety about the health or wellbeing of another family member; school refusal, absenteeism, a change in performance at school.